broadinstitute/Zoonomia/README.md

 # 200Mammals
-Code used in 200 Mammals Project analyses
+Code used in Zoonomia Project analyses

 # Diversity analysis (testing for correlations)